 Beware, though!
 People might want you to like their answers, which is why they can say that they love love love! your app.
 Avoid too-generic answers like, ‘The app is great!’
 Always ask the person to elaborate and explain.
 Ask direct questions about certain features.

-Here’s a little help to visualize the concept:
+Here’s a customer interview template to visualize the concept: